brootaylor/brootaylor-v2/src/_content/pages/homepage.md

 layout: "layouts/homepage.njk"
 title: "Hi, I'm Bruce."
 # Populates the `meta description` for a page
-summary: "I’m an independent Frontend Web Developer living in West Sussex, England and have been helping companies and businesses build & enhance their websites for a number of years."
+summary: "I’m an independent Frontend Web Developer / UI Engineer living in West Sussex, England and have been helping companies and businesses build their websites for a number of years."

 # Populates the opening / `lead` text on a page
 lead: